comalnik/instant-ngp-helper/README.md

 ```
 python install.py
 ```
-Put your video file in the instant-ngp-helper\instant-ngp\tmp directory.
+Put your video file in the instant-ngp-helper\instant-ngp\tmp directory, or if you have images put make a new folder in the instant-ngp-helper\instant-ngp\tmp directory called "images".
 Then start a new cmd instance, and run run.py.
-When finished the program will ask you to delete everything from the instant-ngp-helper\instant-ngp\tmp directory, so make sure to heve a copy of the video file saved elsewhere.
 ```
 python run.py
 ```
+Here you can select to run colmap with input images, an input video, run instant-ngp NeRF, or delete everything from the /tmp directory.
+You will still need to confirm colmap in the command prompt.